jjvanzon/JJs-Reference-Architecture/code-style.md

 ### Sort Order

-For number sequences these names might be used:
+For number sequences the following names might be used:

     ListIndex
     IndexNumber